Encryption Keys (Reporting Services Configuration)

 Applies a previously saved copy of the symmetric key to the report server database.
 You must provide the password to unlock the file.

 The previous copy of the symmetric key for the report server instance you are currently connected to is overwritten by the restored version.
-After you restore the symmetric key, you must initialize all of the report servers that use the report server database.
+After you restore the symmetric key, you must initialize all the report servers that use the report server database.
 For more information about initializing report servers, see Initializing a Report Server.

 Recreates the symmetric key and re-encrypts all encrypted values in the report server database.
-Be sure to stop the Report Server Windows service before recreating the symmetric key.
+Be sure to stop the Report Server service before recreating the symmetric key.

 In a scale-out deployment, all copies of the symmetric key are replaced with newer versions.
 Before changing the symmetric key, be sure to review the list of servers that are joined to the scale-out deployment to verify that only valid report server instances are given access to the new key.
-The servers that are part of a scale-out deployment are listed in the Initialized page.
-Stop the Windows service on each report server in the deployment before recreating the key.
+The servers that are part of a scale-out deployment are listed in the Scale-out Deployment page.
+Stop the service on each report server in the deployment before recreating the key.

 Note that regenerating the symmetric key can be a long-running process if you have many data sources and subscriptions.